Progesterone Levels: What’s Normal for Women? (+ Chart)

 Testing for progesterone at home typically involves a urine test.
 However, instead of testing for progesterone directly, urine progesterone tests measure the amount of Pregnanediol Glucuronide (PdG) in your body.
 PdG is the urine metabolite of progesterone, meaning that it is the metabolized version of progesterone that has already circulated through the bloodstream and released as urine.

 PdG can either be tested with Mira Confirm Wands or with a Proov test.
 The main difference between these two tests is that with Proov, you will only receive a yes or no answer about whether or not your PdG levels are elevated enough to confirm ovulation.
 With Mira, you will receive your exact numeric PdG level measured in ug/mL.
-By tracking your PdG levels over time with the Mira app, you can then receive more personalized insights and analyses about your progesterone levels.

 In addition to at-home urine testing, there are also at-home blood test kits.
 This type of serum progesterone test requires you to take a blood sample with a finger prick, collect that blood in a test tube, and send it off to be tested in a lab.
 However, with this type of test, you will only receive a yes or no confirmation that your progesterone levels are elevated enough for ovulation.